Code of Student Conduct

 When used in this code:

 - "Advisor" means an individual who has agreed to support the student during an investigative, hearing or appeal process.
-For misconduct allegations within the Student Code of Conduct, other than those that fall under Lycoming College's Sexual Harassment - Sexual Misconduct policy, students have the right to an advisor selected from among currently enrolled Lycoming College students, staff, or faculty members.
+For misconduct allegations within the Code of Student Conduct, other than those that fall under Lycoming College's Sexual Harassment - Sexual Misconduct policy, students have the right to an advisor selected from among currently enrolled Lycoming College students, staff, or faculty members.
 For allegations of misconduct that fall under Lycoming College's Sexual Harassment - Sexual Misconduct policy, both the Complainant and Respondent may select an Advisor of his or her choice from within or outside the College community throughout proceedings."

 - "College premises" means buildings or grounds owned, leased, operated, controlled, or supervised by the College.